-Region name (MSTP region) Indicate the name of the MSTP region in which the firewall is located.
-The name of the region has to be the same in the MSTP configuration on all network appliances belonging to this region.
-Format selector This field specifies the information needed for defining a region.
-Its default value is 0, indicating that a region's properties are: Its name,
+be gion has to be the same in the MSTP configuration on all network appliances longing to this region. is field specifies the information needed for defining a region.
+Its default value is 0, licating that a region's properties are: • Its name,